 Tuesdays also mean Trivia Night at Generations Restaurant.
 Every Tuesday the restaurant has a competitive trivia contest.
 Get a team together, or just attend with a friend.
 Come up with a catchy name and answer trivia questions on histiory, music, sports, and geography while enjoying snacks and drinks.
 Prizes are given to 1st, 2nd, and 3rd place teams.

 Well, why not whiskey?
-The Great Adirondack Steak and Seafood Co. offers something a bit different to get you over the midweek hump.
+The Great Adirondack Brewing Company offers something a bit different to get you over the midweek hump.
 Stop in and sample whiskeys in the newly renovated bar area.
 Whiskey night is every Wednesday from 9-11 p.m.
 This family owned and operated restaurant has been in business for three decades.
 Stop in, have a little whiskey, and say hello.
-This is also the Great Adirondack Brewing company so if whiskey is not for you, a craft beer will hit the spot any night of the week.
+There is an on-site brewery — one of the first in the state — with craft beers, and a full menu for lunch, dinner, and brunch.

 Wednesdays on Main Street are also great for finding a seat at the bar.
 You can sip some fine wine at Top of the Park, or a whiskey cocktail to go with your bbq wings at Smoke Signals.
 For your late night head across Main Street to Zig Zags Pub, a party spot for sure.18 beers on tap and even more of a selection in bottles and cans.
 Make sure you swing in during your travels.
 Check for live music on the weekends.